 This map highlights the excellent location of the campus, especially with regard to the city centre:

-To get an idea about the campus and location of buildings, you can check out various pages on the UBC site:
+To get an idea about the campus and location of buildings, you can check out Campus Maps.

 Several programs, especially in medical and health areas, are delivered at one of our affiliated hospitals or government agencies.